 Search for a teaching program that fits you

 Drama teachers enjoy the best of both worlds.
-Drama teachers are creative individuals who are not only accomplished actors, but know the lighting, costuming, music and production requirements for putting on a play.
+These extraordinary teachers are creative individuals who are not only accomplished actors, but know the lighting, costuming, music and production requirements for putting on a play.